jpmonettas/inspectable/README.md

 ## The spec browser (browse-spec)

-The spec browser lets you explore your spec registry through a graphical interface.
+The spec browser lets you explore your spec registry through a java swing graphical interface.
 You can invoke it with different type of arguments:

 ```clojure